 Thanksgiving Communication Tools for Kids with Autism

 At our autism therapy centers, our team aims to make the holidays a little easier – and tons more fun! – for you and your children.
-We worked with Hopebridge South Bend Speech-Language Pathologist Kelly Deakins to create a set of communication tools for children with autism spectrum disorder (ASD) to join in Thanksgiving festivities.
+We worked with our speech-language pathologists (SLP) to create a set of communication tools for children with autism spectrum disorder (ASD) to join in Thanksgiving festivities.

 No matter what your plans are this Thanksgiving, make the most of it for you and your kiddos.
-Whether attending a friendsgiving feast, joining a Zoom “party” or having a quiet yet thankful evening with family and favorite foods at home, this holiday is a perfect opportunity for children to work on communication.
+Whether attending a friendsgiving feast or having a quiet yet thankful evening with family and favorite foods at home, this holiday is a perfect opportunity for children to work on communication.

-To spark the conversation, Kelly worked with us to share several strategies and visual aids that can be personalized depending on the child’s developmental level.
-By utilizing these tools, parents and therapists can help their kiddos learn about Thanksgiving while encouraging them to build upon their skills and actively engage with others.
+To spark the conversation, we created several visual aids that can be personalized depending on a child’s developmental level.
+By utilizing these tools, parents and therapists can help their children learn about Thanksgiving while encouraging them to build upon their skills and actively engage with others.
 Caregivers should choose the materials best suited for their child’s needs.

 “Happy Thanksgiving” Wristbands: